Beyerdynamic: History

 In the 1920s in Berlin, founder Eugen Beyer believed that cinema presented a new opportunity in communication media.
-The first products he produced were loudspeakers for film palaces in 1924.
-At the end of the 1930s, Beyer developed the first pair of dynamic headphones, the DT 48.
-World War II temporarily froze production; however, in 1948, Beyerdynamic sought new beginnings in Heilbronn.
+The first products he produced were loudspeakers for film palaces in 1924 under the company name "Elektrotechnische Fabrik Eugen Beyer".
+At the end of the 1930s, Beyer developed the first pair of dynamic headphones, the DT 48 (“Dynamic Telephone”).
+The DT 48 would stay in production until 2012.
+In 1937, Beyerdynamic launched the M 19, its first studio-quality dynamic microphone.
+World War II (1937–1945) temporarily froze production, given the destruction of the Berlin factory; however, in 1948, Beyerdynamic sought new beginnings in Heilbronn.
 The "Stielhörer" DT 49 became a popular item of "Plattenbars" (record-bars) in the 1950s.

 Beyerdynamic developed the highly directional ribbon microphone Beyerdynamic M 160 model in 1957, along with the figure-8 pattern M 130.
 These microphones contained dual ribbon aluminum elements suspended between alnico magnets.
 The M 160 went on to become a classic recording studio microphone, still in production after more than six decades.

+In 1959, Beyer passed away unexpectedly at the age of 56.
+His 26-year-old son, Fred R. Beyer, took over the company and remained at its helm for over 40 years.
+In 1960, the company moved its headquarters to the Heilbronn location, and a few years later, its name was changed to "Beyer Dynamic".

 The "transistophone", the company's first wireless microphone, went into production in 1962.
 The Beatles' 1966 German tour used the E-1000 microphone.
-Elton John, ABBA, and Stevie Wonder all sang into sound transformers produced by Beyerdynamic.
 In 1985, Beyerdynamic acquired its then-North American distributor, Burns Audiotronics, which became its North American subsidiary.
 Today Beyerdynamic, Inc. have their own office headquartered in Farmingdale, New York.

-At the 1988 Olympic Games in Seoul all media reporting sites were equipped with headsets from Beyerdynamic.
+At the 1988 Olympic Games in Seoul, all media reporting sites were equipped with headsets from Beyerdynamic.
 In 1999, the new Bundestag in Berlin was fitted with Beyerdynamic's digital microphones.

-Most recently, the TG1000 digital wireless system has been introduced.
+In 2014, to celebrate its 90th anniversary, Beyerdynamic launched a special edition of its T90 model at Munich's High End Show.

+Beyerdynamic has had the most success in the European and American markets.

+In May 2025, the company announced it was adding the DT 770 PRO X studio headphones, which were originally limited-edition releases in 2024, to its permanent product line.

+As of June 2025, about 85% of Beyerdynamic's microphones and headphones were handmade at its production site in Heilbronn, Germany.
+According to an interview with Managing Director Richard Campbell, Beyerdynamic products would continue to be handmade and produced in Germany, even after the acquisition by Cosonic International.

+In October 2025, Beyerdynamic introduced the DT 270 PRO headphones, a new entry to its PRO Studio lineup.
+The DT 270 PRO are built for sound engineers, podcasters, and musicians.